ainagari/1word2sides/README.md

 ## Contact

-For any questions or requests feel free to contact me: aina dot garisoler at telecom-paris dot fr
+For any questions or requests feel free to [contact me](https://ainagari.github.io/menu/contact.html).